intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 # Hadoop/YARN User Guide

+Hadoop version: Hadoop >= 2.7 or CDH 5.X, Hadoop 3.X or CHD 6.X are not supported

 ---

 You can run Analytics Zoo programs on standard Hadoop/YARN clusters without any changes to the cluster (i.e., no need to pre-install Analytics Zoo or any Python libraries in the cluster).